A Pioneering Nephrologist’s Mission to Save AKI Burn Patients with Early Hemodialysis

 Summary

-There is a need to redefine indications for RRT in the specialty of burn-induced acute kidney injury, which in the not-so-distant past had a 100% mortality rate, says Dr. Amy Sprague.
-A shift from traditional renal care modalities to Adaptive Dialysis bolstered by innovation is supporting the change she would like to see.
+There is a need to redefine indications for renal replacement therapy in the specialty of burn-induced acute kidney injury, which in the not-so-distant past had a 100% mortality rate, says Amy Sprague, MD.
+A shift from traditional modalities to personalized dialysis care bolstered by innovation is supporting the change she would like to see.

 U.S. Army Nephrologist Takes on a Difficult Challenge